Dario Zanatta

-Dario Zanatta (born May 24, 1997) is a Canadian professional soccer player who plays as a forward for Canadian Premier League club Pacific FC.
+Dario Zanatta (born May 24, 1997) is a Canadian professional soccer player who plays as a forward.

 Zanatta has spent most of his senior career in Scotland and has previously played for Heart of Midlothian, Queen's Park, Alloa Athletic, Partick Thistle, Ayr United, and Hamilton Academical.
-He has also represented the Canada national team at youth level.
+He then returned to Canada to play for Pacific FC.
+He has also represented Canada at youth level.

 Early life

 Zanatta grew up playing for Gorge Soccer Association and Lower Island Metro during his childhood years.
 As a teenager, he played as a forward and midfielder for the Victoria Capitals youth program before joining Vancouver Whitecaps Residency in 2011, aged 14.
 Zanatta was offered a spot in the academy and slowly worked his way up the academy ranks.
 He left Vancouver in February 2015, having been unable to agree to terms on a contract and set his ambitions on Europe and went on trial with several European clubs, including Ipswich Town, IFK Göteborg and Heart of Midlothian.